medcomdk/ehmi/docs/assets/documents/security/security-specification-of-ehmi-eds.md

 2. Consent/rejection and treatment relation (dansk: behandlingsrelation) must be checked against the national consent service and the national treatment relation service (dansk: behandlingsrelationservice)
 3. Information about healthcare professionals’ access to personal data must be viewable by the citizen via MinLog.

-The general and specific security about this is described in: <a href="../security/media/Sikkerhedsarkitektur EHMI Services v0.22.pdf" target="_blank">Security architecture EHMI support services v01 (opens in new window)</a>
+The general and specific security about this is described in: <a href="../security/media/Sikkerhedsarkitektur EHMI services v05.pdf" target="_blank">Security architecture EHMI support services v05 (opens in new window)</a>

 <br/>